 Instructions

-- Preheat oven to 350 degree F. Spray half sheet pan (size approximately 18×13-inches, I use this one from Amazon) with baking spray.
+- Preheat oven to 350 degree F. Spray half sheet pan (size approximately 18×13-inches) with baking spray.
 Set aside.

 - For the cake, in a large bowl, combine the sugar, cocoa, flour, baking powder, baking soda and salt.
 Mix until blended.